Last updated on May 5, 2024

 Nik Silver Efex permanently displays all available tools in the right panel, with settings that will depend on the selected effect in the left panel.

-In this section you will find a description of all of these tools, both for overall correction of images as well as selective adjustments using control points and control lines.
+In this section you will find a description of all of these tools, both for overall correction of images as well as local adjustments.

 These tools can be used when you open the image (000 Neutral by default), or after applying a preset from the left panel.